Itvisors/mendix-DataTables/README.md

 - _Is responsive_ - When turned on, columns will be hidden on smaller screen sizes depending on their responsive priorities
 - _Auto column width_ - Control the auto column width feature.
 Turn off when specifying widths on the columns
 - _Allow column reorder_ - When turned on, the user can drag and drop columns to reorder them
-- _Allow column visibility_ - When turned on, the user can choose which columns to display
-- _Columns button caption_ - Caption of the columns button, translatable
 - _Table class_ - Specify class(es) to be put on the table
 - _Show table information_ - When turned on, display information: Showing 1 to 6 of 50,000 entries
 - _Use infinite scroll_ - Use infinite scroll rather than the default paging buttons.
 Set nowrap on the table class!
 - _Vertical scrolling_ - Optional, any CSS unit, default 200px.
 When specified, vertical scrolling is used and height of the rows is constrained to the specified height
 - _State save name_ - Optional.
 When specified, grid layout state is saved to and loaded from browser local storage using the specied name.
 Make sure this name is unique across your application!

+#### Column visibility

+- _Allow column visibility_ - When turned on, the user can choose which columns to display
+- _Columns button caption_ - Caption of the columns button, translatable
+- _Button class_ - Optional.
+Additional classes to put on the button.
+When placing the button together with other buttons, be sure to put at least mx-button on it.
+- _Placement selector_ - Optional.
+Places the button relative to the node found using this CSS selector.
+If empty, button is placed in default container above the table.
+Can be used to bring buttons together in one container.
+- _Placement position_ - Position of the button in the placement container.
+Only relevant when placement selector has been specified.

 #### Built-in table classes